EduardBolanos/ciLisp/README.md

     >
 NOTES:

    1. The numbers entered by the user are in red just for visualization.
 Your program should not attempt to apply any colors to               printouts.
    2. If read is used to set a variable, then the user should be prompted only once for its value.
 The successive references to the           variable should be resolved to the value that was read in the read section.

-2. Added rand as a function that generates pseudo­random numbers.
+2. Added rand as a function that generates pseudo-random numbers.
 The function does not take any parameters.
 It can be called as           follows:

     ((let (a 100)) (cond (smaller (rand) 100) (add a 2) (sub a 2)))

     The values generated by rand and read should be considered double unless assigned to a variable typed as integer.
 3. Added comparison functions equal, smaller, and larger.
 The functions return 1 if the condition holds, and 0 otherwise.
-4. Added cond function that checks if the first s­expression is true (non­zero).
+4. Added cond function that checks if the first s-expression is true (non-zero).
 If so, then the next expression is evaluated and returned.
-Otherwise, the third s­expression is evaluated and returned.
+Otherwise, the third s-expression is evaluated and returned.
 For example:

 ((let (myA (read))(myB (rand)))(cond (smaller myA myB) (print myA) (print myB)))

-should print the value of myA if the expression (smaller myA myB) is true (non­zero); otherwise, the value of myB should be printed.
+should print the value of myA if the expression (smaller myA myB) is true (non-zero); otherwise, the value of myB should be printed.
 If the function is not one of the relationship functions (i.e., neither equal, smaller, nor larger), then the expression should be evaluated, and if it equals to zero, then the condition should be considered false; otherwise (any value other than zero), the condition should be considered true.
 You will need another AST_NODE type to encode the condition in the abstract syntax tree.
 The following is a prototype for that node:

 typedef struct {
   struct ast_node *cond;